rodrigovivi/linux/dim.rst

 automatically prepended.
 The branch starts at HEAD or the given commit-ish.
 Note that by default the new branch is created in the drm-intel.git repository.
-If you want to create a branch somewhere else, then you need to prepend the remote name from nigthly.conf, e.g. "drm-misc/topic/branch".
+If you want to create a branch somewhere else, then you need to prepend the remote name from nightly.conf, e.g. "drm-misc/topic/branch".

 remove-branch *branch*
 ----------------------